 The Temple of Kom Ombo was completely created in 400 years

 whereas some documents confirm that Temple of Kom Ombo

-at first, it was built on the ruins of a temple of King Thutmose III.
+at first, it was built on the ruins of the temple of King Thutmose III.

 Secondly, in the Ptolemaic period.